stefanofoti/musa/docs/Architecture.md

 &nbsp;&nbsp;}]<br/>
 }<br/>

-the format is similar to a JSON object.
+and it's a JSON object.
 Each message has a timestamp and a list, which contains, for each element, the id of the user (his MAC address sent with the BLE beacon) and a tuple "artworks".
 In this tuple in every cell is stored the id of the piece of art the user was observing at that second.
 Note that it is made of 5 cells, because the gateway board collects the data about the beacons sent by the other boards, puts them together, and generates this report that contains what the users did in these 5 seconds.<br/>

-##### About the main board
+##### About the main board's messages
-Notice that we decided to use a main board as a gateway because, besides the fact that in this way we can send better pre-processed data, we can have a significant saving in terms of the number of messages sent.
+Notice that we decided to use a main board as a gateway because, besides the fact that in this way we can send better pre-processed data by doing some edge computing, we can have a significant saving in terms of the number of messages sent.
 Think about the fact that the free plan of our cloud service, Microsoft Azure, provides 8000 messages-per-day; with a main board that sends a single message that groups all the messages received from every single board, considering 1 message every 5 seconds, MuSa can work about 11 hours.
-If every board sends each message by itself, the free plan will expire in a few minutes.
+If every board sends each message by itself, the free plan will expire in a few minutes.<br/>
+For reliability reasons (more details in the [Evaluation document](/Evaluation.md)), we decided to keep also another Raspberry board in hot standby: when the gateway forwards the report to the cloud, also this backup board receives it.
+If it doesn't receive any report for some time, it will assume that the main gateway has suffered a failure, and will take its place to avoid the stop of the service.<br/>

 ### Backend and smartphone front-end

 The backend of the application lives in the cloud and takes care of the interaction with the user's smartphone.
-MuSa accompanies the visitor, proposing him a personalized tour, providing information about the different artworks, and making sure he's enjoying the itinerary.<br/>
+MuSa accompanies the visitor,proposing him a personalized tour, providing information about the different artworks, and making sure he's enjoying the itinerary.<br/>
 When the user arrives at the museum connects to the web app with his mobile and the application runs until the end of the visit.
 At the end of the tour, it asks the user to fill in a survey to provide feedback about the quality of the service.
 This answers are stored in a Google Document, in a way that makes them easily accessible to the machine learning algorithm.<br/>

 #### Keeping track of user's visit

-A message that arrives at the cloud from the gateway board is sent to the backend thanks to Azure's Event function.
-The application has for each user a Context, which is a database in the main memory, where the messages relative to that specific user are stored.
-Each time a new report arrives from the gateway board, for each user the application checks if there is a Context, if there isn't a new one is initialized.
+A message that arrives at the cloud from the gateway board is sent to the backend thanks to Azure's Event Hub.
+The application has for each user a record inside the DbContext, which is a database in the main memory, where the messages relative to that specific user are stored.
+Each time a new report arrives from the gateway board, for each user the application checks if there is a record, if there isn't a new one is initialized.
 Corresponding to each user, there is a list of the pieces of art visited: for each piece of art there is also an integer that keeps track of the seconds a user has spent looking at that artwork.<br/>
 The tuple corresponding to the user is inspected: if the last artwork visited according to the Context is the same as the one in the first cell of the tuple, the integer is increased by one, otherwise, a new element is appended to the list with the number 1 associated.
 Only the last element of the list can be updated.<br/>
 If the artwork in the second cell is the same as the one in the first cell, the integer of that specific piece of art is again increased by one, otherwise, a new element is initialized as before.
 There can be different elements of the list that have the same piece of art's id, but with a different integer value associated.<br/>
-For example, after receiving the message written above, two Contexts for the two users exist:<br/>
+For example, after receiving the message written above, two records for the two users exist:<br/>

-- Context 1:<br/>
+- Record 1:<br/>
   "id":"A1:B2:C3:D4:E5:F6",<br/>
   "list":[{<br/>
   &nbsp;"artwork_1":"3",<br/>
   &nbsp;"artwork_2":"2"<br/>
   &nbsp;}]<br/>

-- Context 2:<br/>
+- Record 2:<br/>
   "id":"A1:B2:C3:D4:E5:F7",<br/>
   "list":[{<br/>
   &nbsp;"artwork_2":"5"<br/>